Family says Navy Sailor, wife were shot during OfferUp sale in Portsmouth

 Saturday night after the shooting, Portsmouth Police announced a new designated safe location for people to meet when they are buying or selling items.

-“My main purpose of coming forward with you guys in front of the camera is to let the public be aware of this OfferUp website.
-You don’t know who you’re going to visit addresses, I don’t know they use a lot of fake address is fake numbers and scammers.”

-The family says they were told by police that there has been several incidents reported to police from people using the OfferUp app.
+The family says they were told by police that there has been several incidents reported from people using the OfferUp app.

 They wonder if their children's injuries could have been avoided.

-“That’s one of the things I feel the police department dropped the ball on.
-The public should’ve been made aware of the several weeks ago.”
+"That's one of the things I feel the police department dropped the ball on.
+The public should've been made aware of this several weeks ago."

 The family told News 3 the couple refuse to be separated and have been by each other's side since Frederick got out of surgery.